powdr-labs/powdr/book/src/hello_world_ethereum_aggregation.md

 A recursive SNARK works by generating a proof for a circuit that verifies another proof.
 The circuit we are using here to prove our initial proof recursively is [PSE's snark-verifier](https://github.com/privacy-scaling-explorations/snark-verifier/).
-This circuit is large enough to be able to prove complex programs that were proven initial with the Poseidon transcript, like our first example.
+This circuit is large enough to be able to prove complex programs that were proven initially with the Poseidon transcript, like our first example.
 Because of that our aggregation setup `params` and `verification key` are going to be larger than before and take longer to compute.
-The good news are that (i) we can use a pre-computed setup from a previous ceremony, and (ii) the verification key only has to be computed once per program.
+The good news is that (i) we can use a pre-computed setup from a previous ceremony, and (ii) the verification key only has to be computed once per program.